 Plants for adding fruit to an edible landscape

 5. Montmorency Cherry Tree from Food Forest Nursery—Makes a good specimen tree and is the perfect start to a cherry tree guild.
+Note: Use coupon code tenthacrefarm at checkout for 10% off your Food Forest Nursery order.

 6. Seascape Everbearing Strawberry Bare Root Plants—My favorite strawberry because it’s a longer-producing variety and the plants produce fewer runners, which means fewer bare spots in the edible front yard.